SpencerNold/Simple-Documentation-and-Guide-to-Java-Agents/README.md

 # How to Edit Running Java Programs
-** Note: Do not use this information to violate terms of service of an application **
+** Note: Do not use this information to violate terms of service of an application ** This repository is meant to serve as step-by-step documentation on Java agents.
+Agents can be used to load classes at runtime to a program, find byte sizes of Java objects, manipulate classes as they are being used, and in many other interesting and complex ways.
+This information should ONLY be used in projects which explicitly allow this, or in hobby projects/personal projects.
 <h2>How does this work?</h2>
 What we are going to do is create a Java agent, with specific permissions, attach it to a running jar file, and then from there we can transform the bytecode of classes, whether they have been loaded or not.
 <h2>Creating an Agent</h2>